-Plugins are the key to WordPress’s potential.
+Plugins are the key to a WordPress site’s potential.
 There are tens of thousands at your fingertips, for free in the official WordPress plugin directory, and even more when you count paid plugins for premium features and support.

 When it comes to customizing Drupal, you’re looking at a steeper learning curve.
 You can still do a lot with it, but again, you’ll need to put a lot more effort into accomplishing something professional and unique versus attempting a similar build with WordPress.

 Everything in terms of functionality is freely available as modules.
-With the help of a developer, you can customize everything in Drupal.
+With the help of a developer, you can customize everything in a Drupal site.
 As a developer, the potential to tweak Drupal to your heart’s content might be music to your ears.
 And also why there are so many different and unique Drupal sites.
 For the rest of us, this can be a sticking point.

 Winner customization: WordPress!

-When it comes to plugins and themes, WordPress has the game sewn-up.
-It’s unlikely that Drupal will ever come close to the number of plugins and themes WordPress has.
+When it comes to plugins and themes, WordPress has the game sewn up.
+It’s unlikely that the Drupal core will ever come close to the number of plugins and themes WordPress has.
 For some, that might be a deal-breaker in making a decision.
 For those who don’t need plugins/themes and are happy to code their functionality, Drupal is probably the right choice.

 Drupal is more flexible than WordPress, as it is designed for custom development by developers.
 In contrast, you’re more likely to be okay with a plugin to take care of it in WordPress.